-So, in this article, I tackle these questions on bed bug eggs- can you see bed bug eggs – what do they look like?
+In this article, I tackle these questions on bed bug eggs- can you see bed bug eggs – what do they look like?
 Where do bed bugs lay their eggs?
 How long do bed bug eggs take to hatch?
-And finally how to kill bed bug eggs?
+And finally, how to kill bed bug eggs?

 1. Non-chemical methods

 For the non-chemical techniques, use the most appropriate for your situation – some are more effective.
-Below are the method I recommend to kill the bed bug eggs.
+Below is the method I recommend to kill the bed bug eggs.

-However, the effectiveness of the above discussed method are dependent on your local factors such as climate.
-Definitely, the DIY heat treating techniques may not be effective in different circumstances.
+However, the effectiveness of the above-discussed method is dependent on your local factors, such as climate.
+Definitely, the DIY heat-treating techniques may not be effective in different circumstances.

 However, the items under cold treatment must be placed in a sealed bag – this should be a cold treatment for about 1 week.